-What is the Third Annual Wear Pants to Church Day?
+What is the Fourth Annual Wear Pants to Church Day?

 Mormon feminists, women and men, wore dress pants and the color purple to their local LDS Church services on December 16, 2012.
 People wore pants for many different reasons, but many of those who participated were concerned about gender equality in the LDS Church.